 Most U.S. agreements eliminate dual coverage of self-employment by assigning coverage to the worker's country of residence.
 For example, under the U.S.-Swedish agreement, a dually covered self-employed U.S. citizen living in Sweden is covered only by the Swedish system and is excluded from U.S. coverage.

 Although the agreements with Belgium, France, Germany, Italy and Japan do not use the residence rule as the primary determinant of self-employment coverage, each of them includes a provision to ensure that workers are covered and taxed in only one country.
-You can obtain more details on any of these agreements here on our web site or by writing to the Social Security Administration (SSA) at the address below.
+You can obtain more details on any of these agreements here on our web site or by writing to the Social Security Administration (SSA) at section Conclusion, below.

 Despite the fact that the agreements are designed to assign Social Security coverage to the country where the worker has the greatest attachment, unusual situations occasionally arise in which strict application of the agreement rules would yield anomalous or inequitable results.
 For this reason, each agreement includes a provision that permits the authorities in both countries to grant exceptions to the normal rules if both sides agree.
 An exception might be granted, for example, if the overseas assignment of a U.S. citizen were unexpectedly extended for a few months beyond the 5-year limit under the detached-worker rule.
 In this case, the worker could be granted continued U.S. coverage for the additional period.